SMPyBandits/SMPyBandits/paper/paper.md

 With this numerical framework, simulations can run on a single CPU or a multi-core machine using joblib [@joblib], and summary plots are automatically saved as high-quality PNG, PDF and EPS, using matplotlib [@matplotlib] and seaborn [@seaborn].
+Raw data from each simulation is also saved in a HDF5® file using h5py [@h5py], an efficient and compressed binary format, to allow easy post-mortem exploration of simulation results.
 Making new simulations is very easy, one only needs to write a configuration script (`configuration.py`), without needing a complete knowledge of the internal code architecture.

 A complete Sphinx documentation, for each algorithm and all parts of the codebase, even including the constants in the different configuration files, is available here: [`SMPyBandits.GitHub.io`](https://SMPyBandits.GitHub.io/).